Office of Kentucky Nature Preserves

 The Office of Kentucky Nature Preserves is an agency of the Commonwealth of Kentucky in the United States dedicated to the protection of Kentucky's natural heritage.
-The agency's primary focus is protecting rare and endangered species habitat.
+The agency's primary focus is protecting rare and endangered species habitats.
 It oversees a statewide program of nature preserves, the Kentucky Wild Rivers Program, and the "Nature's Finest" license plate program of the Kentucky Heritage Land Conservation Fund Board.
 The program was formerly known as the "Kentucky State Nature Preserves Commission", from 1976 until a reorganization in 2018.

 As of July 1, 2018, Office of Kentucky Nature Preserves programs include: